-Comprehensive tuition and room and board fee (if your college cannot provide separ fees): ate tuition and room and board Other: G2.
-Number of credits per term a student can take for the stated full-time tuition 15_minimum15_maximum G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? ☐ Yes No G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly: ·
+G2.
+Number of credits per term a student can take for the stated full-time tuition 15 minimum 15 maximum G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? 🗌 Yes  No G4.
+Do tuition and fees vary by undergraduate instructional program? ☐ Yes No